Skip to main content

 Frequently Asked Questions

-"SCOTUS strikes down Trump's Birthright Citizenship EO?" is a prediction market on Polymarket where traders buy and sell "Yes" or "No" shares based on whether they believe this event will happen.
-The current crowd-sourced probability is 84% for "Yes."
-For example, if "Yes" is priced at 84¢, the market collectively assigns a 84% chance that this event will occur.
+"SCOTUS derruba o EO de cidadania de direito de nascimento de Trump?" is a prediction market on Polymarket with 2 possible outcomes where traders buy and sell shares based on what they believe will happen.
+The current leading outcome is "SCOTUS derruba o decreto de cidadania por nascimento de Trump?" at 94%.
+Prices reflect real-time crowd-sourced probabilities.
+For example, a share priced at 94¢ implies that the market collectively assigns a 94% chance to that outcome.
 These odds shift continuously as traders react to new developments and information.
 Shares in the correct outcome are redeemable for $1 each upon market resolution.

-The resolution rules for "SCOTUS strikes down Trump's Birthright Citizenship EO?" define exactly what needs to happen for each outcome to be declared a winner — including the official data sources used to determine the result.
+The resolution rules for "SCOTUS derruba o EO de cidadania de direito de nascimento de Trump?" define exactly what needs to happen for each outcome to be declared a winner — including the official data sources used to determine the result.
 You can review the complete resolution criteria in the "Rules" section on this page above the comments.
 We recommend reading the rules carefully before trading, as they specify the precise conditions, edge cases, and sources that govern how this market is settled.